ivanovmg/flake8-spm/README.md

 However, for the non-matching cases we would better raise an error, to follow fail-fast methodology.
-Indeed, if we could not find a mathing pattern, then it is an unexpected event and we need to raise an error, as shown below.
+Indeed, if we could not find a mathing pattern, then it is an unexpected event, and we need to raise an error, as shown below.

 ``` python
 def func(value):